An error has occurred while submitting. Please try again later...

 The clinical logic is maintained by a team of 3M clinicians, data analysts, programmers and economists.
 The 3M proprietary logic is available for licensees to view in an online definition’s manual.

 Each year, 3M calculates and releases a set of statistics for each 3M EAPG based on our analysis of large national data sets.
 These statistics include a relative weight for each 3M EAPG.
 The relative weight reflects the average resource use for a patient in that 3M EAPG relative to a subset of common ambulatory services, please note that payers and other users of the 3M EAPG methodology are responsible for using relative weights appropriate for their populations.

 3M EAPGs can be rolled up into broader categories.
 The 648 3M EAPGs in version 3.16 (2021) roll up into 13 3M EAPG types, such as 2—Significant Procedure and 3—Medical Visit.
 The 3M EAPGs also roll up into 61 categories, such as 15—Radiologic Procedures and 62—Diabetes Mellitus.

 In addition, each 3M EAPG is assigned to a service line aligned with the inpatient service lines defined by the 3M APR DRGs.
 An example is service line 8 Interventional Cardiology.
 This categorization allows analysis of charges, cost, payment and utilization by service line to comprise both inpatient and outpatient care.

 3M releases a new version of the 3M EAPGs every January.
 It is updated each quarter with new codes that become effective in April, July or October.
 New versions reflect enhancements to the 3M EAPG clinical logic as well as quarterly updates for new HCPCS and CPT codes and for the annual update to ICD-10-CM diagnosis codes.

 Learn more about 3M EAPGs

 Please note that documents not published by 3M do not necessarily reflect 3M recommendations and have not been approved by 3M.
-They are listed here for the information of readers interested in the various ways that 3M patient classification methodologies have been applied.
+These documents are listed here for the information of readers interested in the various ways that 3M patient classification methodologies have been applied.
 Also note that listing these references does not imply endorsement of 3M methodologies by individual authors, other organizations or government agencies.